 ‘No, not all, we still have a few.

 ‘We still have colonies?’
 I asked surprised.
 ‘You mean like Curaçao or Aruba and those islands?’
 ‘No, No sir, those are for the Navy and the Marines, sissy stuff, white beaches and warm water.
 No, we’re talking about Suriname here, pure jungle and adventure, this is for real soldiers.
 They are the last of the Colonial Army; no one gets sent out there you know, it’s an all-volunteer regiment, completely different from the regular army.
 Guys going out there have to be motivated and have a taste for adventure.’

-Soon we crossed the North Sea for a short stop at South Hampton and then for ten days nothing but the Atlantic Ocean.
+Soon we crossed the North Sea for a short stop at South Hampton and then for fifteen days nothing but the Atlantic Ocean.

 The two platoons and a number of individual soldiers, chauffeurs, cooks, mechanics and such were somewhere down there on lower decks of the ship, of what ones upon a time was called - steerage.
 Officers, none commissioned-officers and a few others were billeted in cabins on the upper decks.